Antonello – Multispectral Imaging (MSI) System for Art and Archaeology

 |920||Phthalo blue, ochre (915) minima|

-Commercial gray cards for photography cannot be used with Antonello since they absorb near UV and violet radiation and cannot be used for the filter at 405 nm.
+We cannot use commercial gray cards for photography with Antonello since they absorb near UV and violet radiation and cannot be used for the filter at 405 nm.
 The MSI calibration card covers the 400-925 nm spectral range.
 It has 6 swatches, pure white, 4 grays and pure black.
 Learn more on our Technical Photography and MSI calibration card.

 Splitting raw images

 Registration is the operation of aligning and scaling in order to make all the images overlap to each other.
-Registration is performed within ImageJ (Fiji).
-The 18 spectral images are registered taking the first spectral image as a reference for all the others (differently than progressive methods which register one image to the previous).
+We register the 18 spectral images ataking the first spectral image as a reference for all the others (differently than progressive methods which register one image to the previous).

 Our Research on Multispectral Imaging